 Step 2.
 Open Donemax Data Eraser for Mac, choose Erase Hard Drive mode.
 Select the USB flash drive, click on Erase Now button.

 Step 3.
+Choose a data erasure standard and click Continue button.
 It will wipe the USB flash drive and permanently erase all data from the drive.

 Troubleshooting Common Issues